 Plus 40 credits of approved optional modules (20 in each semester):

 Business, Government and Public Policy

-Students will be encouraged to understand the political and institutional frameworks within which business operates.
+You will be encouraged to understand the political and institutional frameworks within which business operates.
 Businesses do not simply react to policies set by government however; they are intimately involved in the processes of policy formation and decision making will be examined.
-Students will be encouraged to think critically about policy formation and the role of business in this process.
+You will be encouraged to think critically about policy formation and the role of business in this process.

 Law and Economics